gamemgh/gamemgh.github.io/Web/content/docs/translation.md

 Once the English language is in place – that is – in the lang folder, open the game and click the icon called "Language Manager".

+You can also use the GUI directly in the [langs repository](https://github.com/gamemgh/langs) if you want to work with Git.

 You can use tab and shift tab to navigate, as this is the dialog.

 Next, if you want to edit your language, choose from the list and click edit.
 Or if your language isn't in the folder, click create to create a new and follow the dialog.